 "Los Angeles is a pretty tough city to get your feet wet in," recalls Kristi.
 "I took the stage right after a Grammy nominee that belt out notes like Aretha Franklin and was a model.
 I was obviously intimidated given I'd only been playing live for a bit over a year.
 I took a deep breath and hit the stage with my all-original acoustic songs.
 When I returned to the green room the guard gently stopped me and said, 'That woman has nothing on you.
 I'm here every night and she sounds like everyone else.
 You are different.
 I loved it.
 You're a breath of fresh air!'
 I wonder if he has any idea how much that comment meant to a young burgeoning musician like myself.
 His words continue to encourage me as they did on my first day in the studio recording "Blossoms in Sweet Air", the weekend after I almost died in a rollover car accident!
 I was bruised and battered but nothing was going to delay my debut album!"

 Kristi is currently in the studio recording her 2nd album.
 She spends the rest of her time writing, cooking farmers market dinners, painting, surfing, trail running, and doing yoga in her little gem of an apartment hidden amongst the trees in Santa Monica, CA.

 You can catch Kristi performing in the eclectic venues of Venice Beach and Santa Monica, Silverlake and Echo Park, and The Art District of downtown Los Angeles.
 In addition to touring the West Coast and New Zealand, she has performed at Grammy Night Ladies of Rock filmed by E Entertainment, The "In Transit Radio Show" with host Ray Alvarez, The Topanga Canyon Earth Day Festival, Solvang's Faerie Fest, and The Rock the Future Off the Grid Festival in Eugene, Oregon.
-However, you really never know where Kristi might show up... a post-festival secret show, a shoreline amphitheater in Maui, or you might just hear her mystical music waking you from a bad dream amidst urban sprawl...
+However, you really never know where Kristi might show up...
+Doe Bay Inn on Orcas Island, a shoreline amphitheater in New Zealand, or you might just hear her mystical music waking you from a bad dream amidst urban sprawl...